Tax Lien Subordination

 What is a Tax Lien Subordination?

-Tax lien subordination places a creditor ahead of the IRS in their claims against a property.
+A Tax Lien Subordination places a creditor ahead of the IRS in their claims against a property.
 This may be necessary for real estate transactions, such as a mortgage refinance.
-Tax Lien Subordination does not remove a federal tax lien on a property; however, a creditor is given prioritized interest to your assets, ahead of the IRS.
+This subordination does not remove a federal tax lien on a property.
+However, a creditor is given prioritized interest to your assets, ahead of the IRS.
 This makes it easier to acquire a loan or mortgage or to refinance a house.
 This is preferably to paying off a tax debt.

 What is Tax Lien?

 A tax lien affects your financial assets, personal property and your real estate property.
 Tax liens can vary based upon your individual situation.
 They are the government’s way of protecting their interest in case you fail to pay your tax debt in a timely manner.
-If you ignore your tax lien and do not resolve your tax debt, the IRS can place a levy on your property. in other words, the IRS can seize and sell it to satisfy your tax debt.
+If you ignore your tax lien and do not resolve your tax debt, the IRS can place a levy on your property. in other words, the IRS can seize and sell your assets to satisfy your tax debt.

 You should apply for Tax Lien Subordination if you:

-It is best practice to apply for tax lien subordination at least a few months before you start to apply for a loan, mortgage or refinancing.
+It is best practice to apply for a lien subordination at least a few months before you start to apply for a loan, mortgage or refinancing.

 The IRS usually has first priority to your assets regarding a tax lien.
-Therefore, it is difficult to receive any form of credit since creditors are ranked low on the list of those with access to your assets, thereby making you an undesirable constituent.
-When you are approved for a Certificate of Subordination, it becomes easier to receive credit since the creditor becomes a top contender for your assets.
+Therefore, it is difficult to receive any form of credit.
+Creditors are ranked low on the list of those with access to your assets, thereby making you an undesirable constituent.
+When you are approved for a Certificate of Subordination, it becomes easier to receive credit.
+Creditors becomes a top contender for your assets instead of the IRS.
 Visit our IRS tax resolution services page for more information on this topic.